thawdezin/thawdezin.github.io/index.md

 ### Hi, I'm **Thaw De Zin** (​သော်ဒီဇင်)

-I am **Mobile Developer**.
-I love to develop Mobile applications using `SwiftUI`, `Flutter` and `Python`.
-I am graduated from [University of Technology (Yatanarpon Cyber City)](https://en.wikipedia.org/wiki/University_of_Technology,_Yadanabon_Cyber_City) in `2020 Feb (4th Batch)` [before Coup](https://en.wikipedia.org/wiki/2021_Myanmar_coup_d%27%C3%A9tat)– B.E (Information Science and Technology).
+I am a **Mobile Developer** passionate about creating innovative mobile applications using `Flutter`, `Jetpack Compose` and `Python`.
+I graduated from [University of Technology (Yatanarpon Cyber City)](https://en.wikipedia.org/wiki/University_of_Technology,_Yadanabon_Cyber_City) in February 2020, as part of the 4th batch of the bachelor of engineering in Information Science and Technology program.
+The graduation was prior to the [2021 Myanmar coup d'état](https://en.wikipedia.org/wiki/2021_Myanmar_coup_d%27%C3%A9tat).

 ### About Me

-I've done my university projects using so many languages such as C, C++, Java, PHP, Python and MATLAB in the field of **Image, AI, Web, IoT, android, Big Data, High-performance computing, Web Scraping and Web Crawling.**

-After graduated, I’ve decided to choose my career life as [Mobile Developer](https://www.linkedin.com/in/thawdezin/) by applying the theory and technologies that I studied in University to Mobile development.
-For the programming, I’ve learned so many languages, even `Assembly (NASM)` with compiler design and structure.
-But I’m in love with `Python` and `Dart`.
-For the mobile development, I’m tightly couple with `Flutter`.
-If I have some free time, I spent by time with `Cryptocurrency`,`Rust` and `Python`.
+During my university studies, I gained experience in a variety of programming languages, including C, C++, Java, PHP, Python, and MATLAB.
+My projects covered a range of fields, including **image processing, artificial intelligence, web development, the Internet of Things, Android development, big data, high-performance computing, web scraping and web crawling.**

+After graduation, I chose a career in [mobile development](https://www.linkedin.com/in/thawdezin/), utilizing the skills and knowledge I gained in university.
+My programming expertise spans multiple languages, including Assembly (NASM) with a focus on compiler design and structure.
+However, I have a strong affinity for `Python` and `Dart`, and I am proficient in `Flutter` for mobile development.
+In my free time, I enjoy exploring cryptocurrencies, as well as learning Rust and continuing to hone my `Python` skills.

 ### Application, Projects and Experience